elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment.md

 url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
 score: -1.0
 related_article1:
-    id: 163243
+    id: 163332
-    title: Why is the Population Attributable Proportion (PAR%) important for public health interventions?
+    title: >-
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-population-attributable-proportion-par-important-for-public-health-interventions
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article2:
-    id: 163341
+    id: 163062
-    title: How is a 2x2 table constructed for epidemiologic data, and what information does it provide?
+    title: >-
+        How is the numerator used in measures of disease frequency determined?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide
+    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
 related_article3:
-    id: 163343
+    id: 163342
-    title: How is the Population Attributable Proportion (PAR%) calculated, and what assumptions must be made?
+    title: >-
+        What is the risk difference, and how is it calculated using a 2x2 table?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made
+    url: /learn/health-studies/questions/what-is-the-risk-difference-and-how-is-it-calculated-using-a-2x2-table
 related_article4:
-    id: 163235
+    id: 163242
-    title: What is the relationship between prevalence, incidence rate, and disease duration?
+    title: >-
+        How is the Population Attributable Proportion (PAR%) calculated, and what assumptions does it rely on?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
+    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-does-it-rely-on
 related_article5:
-    id: 163244
+    id: 163074
+    title: >-
-    title: What are the limitations of using crude rates in epidemiological studies?
+        What is the significance of years of potential life lost (YPLL) in public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-the-significance-of-years-of-potential-life-lost-ypll-in-public-health
 ---

 &nbsp;